cuplsensor/cuplcodec/docs/specification/features.rst

    :status: complete
    :links: CODEC_SPEC_6

-   The base URL output from the encoder does not feature an absolute timestamp.
+   The base URL output from the encoder cannot include an absolute timestamp.
+This would need to be set by the user after power-on.

 .. feat:: Base URL can be modified.
    :id: CODEC_FEAT_7